cyrex562/imgui-rs/docs/FAQ.md

 my_void_ptr = (void*)my_dx11_srv;                       // cast a ID3D11ShaderResourceView* into an opaque void*
 my_dx11_srv = (ID3D11ShaderResourceView*)my_void_ptr;   // cast a void* into a ID3D11ShaderResourceView*
 ```
-Finally, you may call `ImGui::ShowMetricsWindow()` to explore/visualize/understand how the ImDrawList are generated.
+Finally, you may call `Imgui::ShowMetricsWindow()` to explore/visualize/understand how the ImDrawList are generated.

 ##### [Return to index](#index)